 Has Devialet decided there’s no point in manufacturing products for monied nutcases?
 Can it compete down towards the mainstream where the biggest brands lurk?
 If I can’t rely on Devialet, who can I rely on?
 Questions, questions.

-Devialet Phantom Reactor 900 – Design
+Devialet Phantom Reactor 900 price and availability

 So, yes, the Reactor 900 looks exactly like a Devialet Phantom that’s been through a boil-wash.
 That means an ovoid enclosure not dissimilar in proportion to an original Dyson vacuum cleaner, with heat-dispersing fins at one end and the company’s distinctive, and elaborate, die-cut speaker grille at the other.